SBCV celebrates 25 years of church planting at annual homecoming

 James Taylor, senior pastor of Red Lane Baptist Church in Powhatan, Va., was named first vice-president.
 Jim Booth, senior pastor Staples Mill Road Baptist Church in Glen Allen, Va., was named second vice-president.
 Daniel Palmer, lead pastor of North Roanoke Church in Roanoke, Va., was named secretary.

-Keynote speakers at the Homecoming included Dondi Costin, president of Liberty University; Shane Pruitt, Next Gen director for the North American Mission Board (NAMB); Jamie Dew, president of New Orleans Baptist Theological Seminary (NOBTS) and H.B.
+Keynote speakers at the homecoming included Dondi Costin, president of Liberty University; Shane Pruitt, Next Gen director for the North American Mission Board (NAMB); Jamie Dew, president of New Orleans Baptist Theological Seminary (NOBTS); and H.B.
 Charles, pastor of Shiloh Metropolitan Baptist Church in Jacksonville, Fla.

-Pochek closed out the Homecoming on Tuesday morning (Nov.
+Pochek closed out the homecoming on Tuesday morning (Nov.
 12) by reminding messengers of the imperative of the Great Commission found in Matthew 28.

 “We spent the better part of two days thinking about what it means to advance the gospel together,” Pochek said.

-“Some of you may have come here hoping to find some new thing that you can take back to your Church to take your game to the next level.
+“Some of you may have come here hoping to find some new thing that you can take back to your church to take your game to the next level.
 I want to go back to the basics.
 I want to go back to the original marching orders that we received from the Lord Jesus Christ.”

 Pochek encouraged pastors and ministry leaders in the room to remember that they are not alone as they seek to continue to advance the gospel and fulfill the Great Commission.